Eval: bs

 bs has an eval function that takes one string argument.
 The function is both an expression evaluator and a statement executor.
 In the latter role, it can also be used for error handling.
 The following examples and text are from the bs man page as appears in the UNIX System V Release 3.2 Programmer's Manual.

 Command-line interpreters

 Unix shells

 The eval command is present in all Unix shells, including the original "sh" (Bourne shell).
 It concatenates all the arguments with spaces, then re-parses and executes the result as a command.

-Windows PowerShell
+PowerShell

-In Windows PowerShell, the Invoke-Expression Cmdlet serves the same purpose as the eval function in programming languages like JavaScript, PHP and Python.
+In PowerShell, the Invoke-Expression Cmdlet serves the same purpose as the eval function in programming languages like JavaScript, PHP and Python.

-The Cmdlet runs any Windows PowerShell expression that is provided as a command parameter in the form of a string and outputs the result of the specified expression.
+The Cmdlet runs any PowerShell expression that is provided as a command parameter in the form of a string and outputs the result of the specified expression.

 Usually, the output of the Cmdlet is of the same type as the result of executing the expression.
 However, if the result is an empty array, it outputs $null.
 In case the result is a single-element array, it outputs that single element.
-Similar to JavaScript, Windows PowerShell allows the final semicolon to be left off.
+Similar to JavaScript, PowerShell allows the final semicolon to be left off.